 In fiscal 2016, we entered into bridge loans to finance solar power systems and leases under our residential lease program.
 The loans are repaid over terms ranging from two to seven years.
 Some loans may be prepaid without penalties at our option at any time, while other loans may be prepaid, subject to a prepayment fee, after one year.
-During the three months ended April 2, 2017, we had net proceeds of \$2.1 million, in connection with these loans.
-As of April 2, 2017, the aggregate carrying amount of these loans, presented in "Short-term debt" and "Long-term debt" on our Consolidated Balance Sheets, was \$8.8 million.
+During the three and nine months ended October 1, 2017, we had net proceeds of \$4.0 million and \$9.6 million, respectively, in connection with these loans.
+As of October 1, 2017, the aggregate carrying amount of these loans, presented in "Short-term debt" and "Long-term debt" on our Consolidated Balance Sheets, was \$16.3 million.

 We enter into long-term loans to finance solar power systems and leases under our residential lease program.
 The loans are repaid over their terms of between 17 and 18 years, and may be prepaid without penalty at our option beginning seven years after the original issuance of the loan.
-During the three months ended April 2, 2017 and April 3, 2016, we had net proceeds of \$17.2 million and \$3.2 million, respectively, in connection with these loans.
-As of April 2, 2017, and January 1, 2017, the aggregate carrying amount of these loans, presented in "Short-term debt" and "Long-term debt" on our Consolidated Balance Sheets, was \$301.2 million and \$283.9 million, respectively.
+During the three and nine months ended October 1, 2017, we had net proceeds of \$46.8 million and \$68.8 million, respectively, in connection with these loans.
+During the three and nine months ended October 2, 2016, we had net proceeds of \$80.8 million and \$82.9 million, respectively, in connection with these loans.
+As of October 1, 2017, and January 1, 2017, the aggregate carrying amount of these loans, presented in "Short-term debt" and "Long-term debt" on our Consolidated Balance Sheets, was \$353.0 million and \$283.9 million, respectively.

 We have entered into multiple arrangements under which solar power systems are financed by third-party investors or customers, including by a legal sale of the underlying asset that is accounted for as a borrowing under relevant accounting guidelines as the requirements to recognize the transfer of the asset were not met.
 Under the terms of these arrangements, the third parties make an upfront payment to us, which we recognize as a liability that will be reduced over the term of the arrangement as lease receivables and government incentives are received by the third party.
 As the liability is reduced, we make a corresponding reduction in receivables.
 We use this approach to account for both operating and sales-type leases with our residential lease customers in our consolidated financial statements.
-During the three months ended April 2, 2017 and April 3, 2016, we had net proceeds of zero and \$7.1 million, respectively, in connection with these facilities.
-As of both April 2, 2017 and January 1, 2017, the aggregate carrying amount of these facilities, presented in "Other long-term liabilities" on our Consolidated Balance Sheets, was \$29.4 million (see Note 4).
+As of October 1, 2017 and January 1, 2017, the aggregate carrying amount of these facilities, presented in "Other long-term liabilities" on our Consolidated Balance Sheets, was \$29.3 million and \$29.4 million, respectively (see Note 4).